 Effective use of header tags involves strategic keyword placement, avoiding common mistakes like multiple H1 tags, and ensuring a logical content structure that benefits both users and search engines.

-What are Header Tags in HTML?
+What Are Header Tags in HTML?

 Header tags are essential HTML elements that structure and organize content on web pages.
 They’re like the skeleton of your content, providing a clear hierarchy and making it easier for both users and search engines to understand the layout and importance of different sections.